plaid/developer-feedback/README.md

+# Note: This repo has been paused as we re-evaluate our community presence.
+The current Plaid developer community is invite-only.
+To receive an invite, PM @plaiddev on Twitter.

 ## 👋 Welcome to Plaid's developer-feedback repo!

 We're using GitHub Discussions to connect with members of our developer community.
 Please use this repo to: